 Tongji Medical College, Huazhong University of Science and Technology

-2. Molecular regulation and functionality characterization of novel long non-coding RNAs in VSMC phenotypic adaptation
+Regulation and functionality of novel long non-coding RNAs in VSMC phenotypic modulation

-The aforementioned RNA-seq data also uncovered a number of novel protein-coding genes (such as TSPAN2, MAMDC2)which are potentially important in VSMC phenotypic adaptation.
-One of our future goals is to define the role of these novel protein coding targets in different vascular disease models such as carotid artery ligation model, mouse abdominal aortic aneurysym (AAA) and vein graft models.
+The aforementioned RNA-seq and RNA microarray data also uncovered a number of novel protein-coding genes (such as TSPAN2, MAMDC2) which are potentially important in VSMC phenotypic adaptation.
+One of our future goals is to define the role of these novel protein coding targets in different vascular disease models such as carotid artery ligation model, mouse abdominal aortic aneurysym (AAA) and AV F models.

 - Long X*, Bell RD* , Lin M*, Bergmann JH, Nanda V, Cowan SL, Zhou Q, Han Y, Spector DL, Zheng